Are you sick and tired of credit card bills?

 For some, this is a bitter pill to swallow.
 Facing this truth can be uncomfortable, but you must see the cause of your financial problems looking back in the mirror or you may never get out of this vicious cycle of debt.

-When you are a victim to debt you give away all your power to solve it: After all, it is someone else’s fault.
-It is outside of your control.
-There is nothing you can do about it.
+When you are a victim to debt, you give away all your power to solve it.
+After all, it’s someone else’s fault.
+It’s outside of your control.
+There’s nothing you can do about it.

 However, when you own responsibility you take back your power.
-The fact that you caused your debt means you have the power to cure it and never let it happen again, and that is a good thing.
+The fact that you caused your debt means you have the power to cure it and never let it happen again.
+And that’s a good thing.

 The surprising reality is it doesn’t matter whether you are truly a victim to your debt or not – the result is the same.